Plant-based burgers disrupting the meat industry

 Real meat’s industry feelings?

-It didn’t take long to see an anti-plant-based public relations storm appearing on the US press horizon - involving the “new meat” pioneers.
+Inevitably, there are those who refuse to accept plant-based meat substitutes.
+An anti-plant-based public relations storm hit the US press - involving the “new meat” pioneers.

 The Center for Consumer Freedom, a PR firm whose sponsors have included meat producers and food industry organizations dedicated to promoting personal responsibility and protecting consumer food choices, posted full-page ads in major US newspapers and generated press coverage by claiming to reveal what the neo-meat burgers are made of, calling them “ultra-processed imitations”.

-They also created videos on YouTube with their take on so-called fake meat.
+They also posted videos on YouTube with their take on so-called fake meat.

-Know your audience.
-Know who your consumers are and what they really want.
+Recognize who your consumers are and what they really want.
+Listen to them.
 Understand why they hate or love specific products.
-By digging deep on social, you will find out what they truly think.
+By digging deep on social media, you'll find out what they truly think and feel.

-Get ahead of the trends in your industry segment.
-Explore and stay ahead of the curve by listening to social media discussions on blogs, groups and social channels to find that actionable insight that will make it happen.
-Digital conversational intelligence is key in today’s CPG marketing.
+Explore and stay ahead of the curve by listening to social media discussions on blogs, groups, and social channels to find that actionable insight that’ll make it happen.
+Digital consumer intelligence is key in today’s CPG marketing.